socom-coding/league-ranking-service/README.md

   Database:

-      Embedded h2 database - Annotated with "dev" in order to only run in dev environment and not i.e qa or prod.
+      Embedded h2 database - Annotated with @Profile("dev") in order to only run in dev environment and not i.e qa or prod.
       basepath: http://localhost:9009/api/console
       Login with admin or guest
       JDBC Url: jdbc:h2:mem:testdb